 I don't have a clean answer for this one.
 "Always be honest" sounds right until you're standing in front of someone it would hurt for no reason.

-Difficult Conversations By Douglas Stone, Bruce Patton, Sheila Heen Every conversation you've been avoiding has a structure.
-This book maps it so you can stop dreading it.
+Difficult Conversations By Douglas Stone, Bruce Patton, Sheila Heen Every hard conversation you've been avoiding has a structure.
+Once you see it, the dread shrinks.

 Perception is Reality You are what you do, not what you think you are—your actions define you in others' eyes.